Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search

 \section{Abstract}

-Complex reasoning problems contain states that vary in the computational cost required to determine a good action plan. {Taking advantage of this property, we propose \method{} (\abbrv), a search method that adaptively adjusts the planning horizon.
+Complex reasoning problems contain states that vary in the computational cost required to determine the right action plan.
+To take advantage of this property, we propose \method{} (\abbrv), a search method that adaptively adjusts the planning horizon.
 To this end, \abbrv{} generates diverse sets of subgoals at different distances.
-A verification mechanism is employed to filter out unreachable subgoals swiftly and thus allowing to focus on feasible further subgoals.} In this way, \abbrv{} benefits from the efficiency of planning with longer subgoals and the fine control with the shorter ones.
-We show that \methodabbrv{} significantly surpasses hierarchical planning algorithms on three complex reasoning tasks: Sokoban, the Rubik’s Cube, and inequality proving benchmark INT, setting new state-of-the-art on INT.
+A verification mechanism is employed to filter out unreachable subgoals swiftly, making it possible to focus on feasible further subgoals.
+In this way, \abbrv{} benefits from the efficiency of planning with longer-term subgoals and the fine control with shorter-term ones, and thus scales well to difficult planning problems.
+We show that \methodabbrv{} significantly surpasses hierarchical planning algorithms on three complex reasoning tasks: Sokoban, the Rubik’s Cube, and the inequality-proving benchmark INT.